UCL-ARC/good-first-issue-hackathons/2025-12-03/post-event.md

 ## Good

 Small group and enough helpers to pair up!
+Short slides are better than long slides.
+The "Outcomes" issue worked well.

-## Lessons learned
+## Lessons learned / things to remember for next time

 - Book the room ourselves and leave at least an hour overtime.
 - Tagging on with CDT was good for attendance.
 - Need to find some way to organise many people interested in one ticket.
   - Tables per language?
 Topic?
 Theme?
   - Icebreaker?the
-- Need to remember to check ARC website and linkedin adverts (Linkedin post had the wrong URL link for ages).
+- Need to remember to check the ARC website and LinkedIn adverts (LinkedIn post had the wrong URL link for ages).
-- If one Google's "Winter ARC Good First Issue Hackathon", the top result is last year's event: push for a new event post.
+- If one Googles "Winter ARC Good First Issue Hackathon", the top result is last year's event: push for a new event post or call the event something else!